LukeHeuser/notes/Java/java_basics.md

 When using arrays we should stick to more strictly 'typed' arrays as a general rule.
 This prevents any calling code from inserting object types taht we don't expect and can't handle.

+# ArrayList

+The ArrayList is effectively a resizable-array.

+An ArrayList implements the lists interface methods.

+The ArrayList is a class that maintains an array in memory that's actually bigger than what we need, in most cases.

+It keeps track of the capacity or maximum size of the array in memory